 The Tulsa Garden Center mansion is one of the city's most-cited haunted historic homes, with lore documented by NewsOn6, Tulsa People magazine, the Garden Center itself, and the Paranormal Investigation Team of Tulsa (PITT).

-The most frequently named figure is Mary Hull, wife of J. Arthur Hull, the prosperous owner who purchased the mansion in 1923 along with the surrounding ten-acre parcel.
-According to historic-Tulsa sources, Mary Hull fell ill and died at the home shortly after the Hulls moved in.
-Her presence is said to remain at the mansion, with staff describing the sensation of being brushed past on the staircase and a recurring impression of a quiet female presence in the second-floor rooms.
+The most frequently named figure is Mary Hull, a 1920s resident of the mansion.
+(The mansion was purchased in 1923 by J. Arthur Hull and his wife, Lina Jane Hull, along with the surrounding ten-acre parcel; Mary Hull's exact relationship to the family is not established in the archival record reviewed for this entry.)
+According to local accounts, Mary Hull died at the home in the 1920s; her presence is said to remain at the mansion, with staff describing the sensation of being brushed past on the staircase and a recurring impression of a quiet female presence in the second-floor rooms.

 The Garden Center is one of the few Tulsa institutions to openly support paranormal investigation of its property.
 PITT-team investigations have reportedly documented the elevator opening and closing on its own; the doorbell chiming without cause; the building's phones ringing simultaneously when no calls were placed; and a stack of brochures lifting from a shelf, traveling approximately nine feet through the air, and landing on the floor in front of investigators.